Information about Faculty Grants

 Selection Criteria

-1. Effectiveness of written proposal
+Effectiveness of written proposal

-2. Quality of supporting documents included with the proposal
+Quality of supporting documents included with the proposal

-3. Record of professional or scholarly achievement
+Record of professional and/or scholarly achievement

-4. Contributions to the animation community at large
+Contributions to the animation community at large

 Application Procedure and Contents

-If possible, please combine the elements of your application into a single .pdf document, naming it using the following title: 2023_AEFGrantApplication_LastnameFirstname.pdf (example: 2023_AEFGrantApplication_DoeJohn.pdf).
-If this is not possible, please adhere to the naming convention and add a simple content description to the file name (example: 2023_AEFGrantApplication_DoeJohn_Budget.pdf, 2023_AEFGrantApplication_DoeJohn_Proposal.pdf).
+If this is not possible, please adhere to the naming convention and add a simple content description to the file name (example: 2025_AEFGrantApplication_DoeJohn_Proposal.pdf, 2025_AEFGrantApplication_DoeJohn_Budget.pdf, 2025_AEFGrantApplication_DoeJohn_SupportingDocuments.pdf).

 Section 1: Written Proposal

-To be considered for the ASIFA-Hollywood’s Animation Educators Faculty Grant, a written proposal describing the scope of the research, scholarship activity or creative project must be submitted.
+To be considered for an ASIFA-Hollywood’s Animation Educators Forum Faculty Grant, a written proposal describing the scope of the research, scholarship activity or creative project must be submitted.
 We ask that the text of the proposal be prepared using twelve (12) point type and one (1) inch margins and is not to exceed two (2) pages in length.
 In addition, please include a cover page with the name of the applicant, name of the institution(s) where the applicant is a faculty member, the grant year being applied for and a brief (single sentence) title/summary of the research, scholarly activity, or creative project.
 Please use the headings in bold type below in organizing the content of the Proposal.

-1. Description of the research, scholarly activity,or creative project.
+Description of the research, scholarly activity,or creative project.

-2. Background and significance of the research, scholarly activity,or creative project.
+Background and significance of the research, scholarly activity,or creative project.
 Summarize the inspiration/motivation for the project, including work previously completed on it.
 Indicate whether the project breaks new ground and/or is part of an on-going activity.
 Describe the nature of its contribution to the field of animation.

-4. Anticipated outcomes and goals of the activity.
+Anticipated outcomes and goals of the activity.
 Outcomes may include the completion and screening of a finished film, presentation of a paper at a conference, persuasive proposals to external agencies, etc. Goals may include finishing part of an ongoing project (e.g., progress towards completing a book or film).
-This should include a date that the project will be considered complete and will determine the submission deadline for a Final Report (details to follow).
+This should include a date that the project will be considered complete as this will determine the submission deadline for a Final Report (details to follow).

 Section 2: Estimated Budget